HaxeFoundation/neko/README.md

 CMake will automatically download and build the specified dependencies into the build folder.
 If a library is not present in this list, it should be installed manually, and it will be linked dynamically.

 All third-party libraries, except GTK+2 (Linux) and BoehmGC on Windows, can be linked statically.
 We do not support statically linking GTK+2 due to the difficulty of building it and its own dependencies.
 Additionally, we do not support statically linking the BoehmGC library on Windows systems.
-Finally, on MacOS, APRutil cannot be linked statically as it has been merged with APR 2.0, which is used on MacOS builds.

 #### `RELOCATABLE`